SMControl/SO_UC/README.md

 ## Usage

-Run the following command in an Admin PowerShell to execute the script:
+After a backup has been performed; run the following command in an Admin PowerShell to execute the script:
 ```
 irm https://raw.githubusercontent.com/SMControl/SO_UC/main/soua.ps1 | iex
 ```